yescallop/fluent-uri-rs/README.md

 - **Fast:** Zero-copy parsing.
 Observed to be 2x ~ 25x faster than common URI parsers in Rust.
 - **Easy:** Carefully designed and documented APIs.
 Handy percent-encoding utilities.
-- **Strict:** Parses every possible URI defined in RFCs and denies anything else.
+- **Strict:** Parses every possible URI defined in the RFC and denies anything else.

 This project is still under development.
 Contributions are welcome!